 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Down, the heart of every single jacket, is the most important thing to Moncler.
+Down is one of the most important raw materials for Moncler.
 For this reason, all suppliers are not only required to meet the highest quality standards, but also to act responsibly and with full respect of animal welfare.

 Among the basic requirements that must be respected across the entire supply chain: